 If the current real estate environment were to worsen in the markets where our properties are located, our NAV per share of our common stock may experience more volatility or decline as a result.
-The impact of the ongoing conflicts between Russia and Ukraine and between Israel and Hamas as well as pandemics, inflation, interest rates, labor shortages and wage increases is uncertain and is expected to have a negative impact on the real estate market.
+The impact of the ongoing conflict between Russia and Ukraine as well as pandemics, inflation, interest rates, labor shortages and wage increases is uncertain and is expected to have a negative impact on the real estate market.
 A negative shock to the economy could result in reduced tenant demand, higher tenancy default and rising vacancy rates.
 There can be no assurance that our real estate investments will not be adversely affected by a severe slowing of the economy or renewed recession.
 Tenant defaults, fluctuations in interest rates, limited availability of capital and other economic conditions beyond our control could negatively affect our portfolio, and decrease the value of our investments.

-Uncertainty and volatility in the credit markets may make it difficult for us to find debt financing on reasonable terms for property acquisitions or to fund tenant improvements.
+Uncertainty and volatility in the credit markets may make it difficult for us to refinance our existing line of credit or otherwise find debt financing on reasonable terms, or at all, and may impact our ability to fund property acquisitions or to fund tenant improvements.

-During the great recession, and more recently in response to the perceived and potential economic impacts caused by the COVID-19 pandemic, the conflicts between Russia and Ukraine and between Israel and Hamas, rising interest rates and high inflation, U.S. and global credit markets experienced severe dislocations and liquidity disruptions.
+During the great recession, and more recently in response to the perceived and potential economic impacts caused by the COVID-19 pandemic, the conflict between Russia and Ukraine, rising interest rates, tariffs and other trade policies and high inflation, U.S. and global credit markets experienced severe dislocations and liquidity disruptions.
 While credit markets have been adjusting to the aforementioned recent events, and even when credit markets are operating under more normalized conditions, credit spreads continue to be dynamic, and lenders can be reluctant to offer financing at higher leverage ratios or for particular property types, among other restrictions.
 We currently rely on debt to finance our acquisitions of properties and future tenant improvements.
-Uncertainty in the credit markets may adversely impact our ability to access debt capital on reasonable terms, or at all, which may adversely affect investment returns on future acquisitions or our ability to make acquisitions or tenant improvements.
+Uncertainty in the credit markets may adversely impact our ability to refinance our existing line of credit or to otherwise access debt capital on reasonable terms, or at all, which may adversely affect investment returns on future acquisitions or our ability to make acquisitions or tenant improvements.
 Deferring necessary or desirable tenant improvements may make it more difficult for us to attract new tenants to our properties or reduce the amount of rent we can charge at such properties.
 A constrained debt market could cause us to use a greater portion of the proceeds from our offerings to finance our acquisitions and fund tenant improvements, reducing the number of acquisitions we may otherwise make and potentially adversely affecting returns on future acquisitions.
 We cannot be certain that we will have readily available sources of available financing in the future.